 The start of fall means specific maintenance tasks and scheduling to ensure that everything in a community is running smoothly.
 When you implement this critical fall maintenance checklist you can potentially avoid equipment downtime, maximize asset efficiency, extend equipment life and contain costs.

-There are generally three main categories you’ll need to inspect prior to fall:
+There are generally four main categories you’ll need to inspect prior to fall:

 - HVAC Maintenance